Horizon Air Pilot Development Program

 Graduate & Launch: Hit 1,500 hours, ace your ATP checkride, and step into your Horizon Air role.

-The program aligns with FAA Part 61 standards, incorporating Hawaii-specific training like mountain flying and reef runway operations.
+The program aligns with FAA Part 61 standards, incorporating Hawaii-specific training like mountain and overwater flying.